by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_setup/README.md

 - It is difficult to set up a GPU in Podman, and it is necessary to rewrite the python code to run it on a CPU.
 Therefore, I used the free Docker engine.
 - For other GPUs, please show Chat-GPT the files here and try to get it to support your GPU.
 - This site was created using WSL2, so if you have any problems with line breaks, please use the command dos2unix.

+## Note
+- In my environment, ffmpeg is very old, version 2.1 (released in 2013), and the direct cause of the error is that the palettegen and paletteuse filters are not supported.
+Therefore, I slightly rewrote visualizer.py in MOFFUSION's visualize to use PillowWriter.
 - The results of the demos are stored in the samples directory in MOFFUSION, named after each demo.
 Comments on the results are shown in the jupyter note.